Boundary topological entanglement entropy in two and three dimensions: Loop-gas results

 Data for small categories. ``Valid" indicates that the pentagon, hexagon, and ribbon equations, along with unitarity, are true. ``TY" indicates that the category has the property defined in Case 4 of \cref{thm:WWentropyexamples}.

 Full data, including explicit $F$ and $R$ symbols is provided in the attached Mathematica files, also available at \onlinecite{premoddata}.
 Note that these may take \emph{a very long time} to check.
-This is due to the complicated algebraic integers occurring, and Mathematica needing to simplify.
+This is due to the complicated algebraic integers occurring, and Mathematica needing to simplify using the functions ``Simplify'' and ``RootReduce''.

 Categories are named $\FR{a}{b}{c}{x}$ according to their fusion ring $\mathrm{FR}^{a,b}_{c}$ from \onlinecite{anyonwiki}, along with their categorification ID $x$.
 Highlighted categories do not fall within any of the other cases in \cref{thm:WWentropyexamples}.